rae-107/rae-gebharts-portfolio/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

-Ghibli Stream is an adaptive React application that displays all the studio ghibli films.
-Users can search through all movies and click on each to show that movies details.
-Users can save a movie to their favorites list or watched list.
-There is an additional movie view of watch list that is all the movies that a user hasn't watched so that a user can better keep track of studio ghibli movies that they still need to watch.
-Implements local storage to allow user's lists to persist upon refresh or page termination.

 </div>

 ---